wp-plugins/widget-visibility-time-scheduler/README.txt

 == Description ==

-The plugin is available in English, Spanish (Español), German (Deutsch), Brazilian Portuguese (Português do Brasil), Persian (Farsi) and Hungarian (Magyar).
+The plugin is available in English, Spanish (Español), German (Deutsch), Brazilian Portuguese (Português do Brasil), Persian (Farsi), Hungarian (Magyar) and Arabic (العربية).

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
 You can set to show or to hide the widget during schedule.
-It is available in english, german, spanish, brazilian portuguese, persian and hungarian language.
+It is available in english, german, spanish, brazilian portuguese, persian, hungarian and arabic language.

 = Daytime version available =